rmsteu/sveltekit-remote-functions/README.md

 npx degit joysofcode/sveltekit-remote-functions example
 ```

+### ⬇️ Starter

-> If you want to follow along with the [YouTube tutorial](https://youtu.be/Ldnmirx0QtI) use the [starter branch](https://github.com/joysofcode/sveltekit-remote-functions/tree/starter) instead:
+If you want to follow along with the [YouTube tutorial](https://youtu.be/Ldnmirx0QtI) use the [starter branch](https://github.com/joysofcode/sveltekit-remote-functions/tree/starter) instead:

 ```sh
 npx degit joysofcode/sveltekit-remote-functions#starter example